 I have been on a mission lately to “quiet the house” I think just after the busy season of the Holidays and all the celebrating but also pure busy-ness it’s nice to reconnect to your home and re-evaluate things.
-January is always this time for me.
+The first thing on the list was to find some blinds for the windows.
+You can find similar ones at shuttercraft-worcestershire.co.uk/.
+January is always this time for me to carry out little adjustments to the home.
 I feel as if, when you consciously edit the things you bring into your home it brings a peace to your life.
 A quieter room allows space to think, and live… which is important when we LIVE in our homes right.
 I have 3 kids, we really, really, REALLY, live in our home.
 I find that taking out excess is liberating.
+Which is why I was so glad to find a storage facility to put away the things we don’t currently need in the home.
+You can find more info online about this.

 When I am designing a space for someone’s home whether it is a full room redo, or just accessorizing I am very purposeful.
 I think about how they live, who lives there, what their lives are like, etc. all of these thoughts go into what I choose for their spaces.
 Sometimes in my own home, I get hung up on trends or just collecting beautiful things and I forget to edit… just load in all the pretties and call it good.
 If you look back you will see that this room had a busy rug, it had busy curtains, it had a lot of color and a lot of things.
 It was pretty but it never quite felt right or “me” or “us” by us I mean my family… I mean our home I always want to be a good representation of who we are.
 Whenever I edit my house and take out all the layers of crap and things that are just “things” and come back to classic shapes, a mix of textures, and a simple color palette I always feel more at peace and more at “home” which is always a plus when I am in fact home.